Dashboard

 • Data research

-• Ideation - Sketches
+• Ideation through sketches

-• Low fidelity wireframes
+• Low-fidelity wireframes

-• High fidelity visuals
+• High-fidelity visuals

-• High fidelity clickable prototypes
+• High-fidelity clickable prototypes

 • Interactive prototypes with complete flows and micro-interactions